GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/1_Welcome_to_our_Workshop.md

 # Welcome to our workshop (2021-03-31)
 Editors: GK, YF, and MY

+The sample we will be using in today's workshop is a _Cryptococcus gattii_ VGIII strain.
+Whole genome sequencing was performed at The Centre for Applied Genomics (The Hospital for Sick Children) on HiSeq X, PE150bp, with ~50 x coverage.

 ### Before we get into it, we want you to all be prepared

 First, let's create a directory in your scratch folder.
 Feel free to name it whatever you like